-Ask any parent who has a child who is allergic to peanuts how difficult their live has become.
-Food shopping can take hours because every food label must be read it and studied to make sure it contains no traces of peanuts.
-Arrangements for peanut free foods must be made with the child’s school ahead of time and other children’s birthdays parties can be a parent’s worse nightmare.
-Peanut allergies although common can be one of the most fatal allergies a child could suffer from.
-Some children are so sensitive to their peanut allergy that if they come into contact with peanuts just from someone else’s skin, their life can be at risk.
+Ask any parent with a child who is allergic to peanuts how difficult their life has become.
+Food shopping can take hours because every food label must be read to make sure it contains no traces of peanuts.
+Arrangements for peanut-free foods must be made with the child’s school ahead of time and other children’s birthdays parties can be a parent’s worse nightmare.
+Peanut allergies, although common, can be one of the most fatal allergies a child could suffer from.
+Some children are so sensitive to their peanut allergy that if they come into contact with peanuts just from someone’s skin, their life can be at risk.
 Peanut allergies can lead to anaphylactic shock which is a sever allergic reaction that can be fatal.

 The reason for this is because in order for a peanut allergy to develop, the child has to come into contact with small traces of a peanut.
 This contact sensitizes the child so that they later have a severe allergic reaction.
 Some experts believe that this first sensitization can occur during pregnancy.
 It is believed that a tiny amount of peanut protein can cross the placenta.
 In fact a recent study showed that if a women ate peanuts or peanut butter while pregnant their baby could be four times more likely to develop a peanut allergy than a child whose mother didn’t eat any peanuts during her pregnancy.

-This isn’t to say though that if you have a no history of nut allergies you should avoid peanuts at all costs.
+This isn’t to say though that if you have a history of nut allergies you should avoid peanuts at all costs.
 In fact, peanuts and peanut butter are very beneficial to you and your baby.
 Peanuts are a useful source of folic acid and protein, both which are very important to your and your growing baby.
 Peanuts and peanut butter has been said to help some women get through the first trimester morning sickness.
-Keep in mind however that there have been some instances when women who had no history of peanut allegeries in their family and ate a over whelming amount of peanuts or even peanut butter through out their pregnancies wound up with children who had a peanut allergy.
+Keep in mind, however, that there have been some instances when women who had no history of peanut allergies in their family and ate an overwhelming amount of peanuts or even peanut butter throughout their pregnancies wound up with children who had a peanut allergy.